h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

 [collectivism](https://en.wikipedia.org/wiki/Collectivism), but it is fair to say that it's a spectrum rather than binary.

-Even though the absolute indivisualism is perhaps neither desirable nor possible, it has become much more difficult to exercise one's self soverignty as governmants and corporations are making great strides to capture it for their own benefits.
+Even though the absolute individualism is perhaps neither desirable nor possible, it has become much more difficult to exercise one's self soverignty as governments and corporations are making great strides to capture it for their own benefits.
 Nowadays, we need trust and permissions to use our own identity, our own data and to transact with our own